TomBurdge/rust_go_beep_boop/README.md

 # Rust Go Beep Boop

-Rust and go are both really nice.
+[Rust](https://www.rust-lang.org/) and [go](https://go.dev/) are both really nice.

 Both are memory safe.
-Go is super iterate and get running.
-Rust is super quick at runtime.
+Go is super quick to iterate and get running.
+Rust is super quick at runtime (and go isn't too shabby).

 Since they are both great, but are both a little better at two different things